ashleychontos/pySYD/README.md

 - `target.py` : main pipeline Target class that is initialized for each target that is processed
 - `utils.py` : contains information dictionaries and non-science related functions

-### `Files/`
+### Files/

-- `todo.txt`: File containing IDs of stars to be processed
+- todo.txt: File containing IDs of stars to be processed
-- `data/`: Directory containing data to be processed.
+- data/: Directory containing data to be processed.
 File format: ID_LC.txt (lightcurve: days versus fractional flux) and ID_PS.txt (power spectrum: muHz versus ppm^2 muHz^-1).
-- `star_info.csv`: basic information on stars to be processed.
+- star_info.csv: basic information on stars to be processed.
 If no estimate of numax is provided, the stellar parameters are used to calculate as estimate
-- `results/`: Directory containing result plots and files for each target
+- results/: Directory containing result plots and files for each target

-Documentation and code under construction.

 ## Example

-To run example code, clone the repository, cd into the repo and then execute the main script:
+To run example code, clone the repository, cd into the repo and then execute the main script with the following command:

-- `python main.py`
+- `python main.py -v -show`

+By default, both `verbose` and `show` (plots) are set to `False` but are helpful to see how the pipeline processes targets.

 ## CLI Options